 It is also in line with forecasts that the core CPI should peak around 6% in February before moderating in the second half of the year.

 Today we are increasingly focusing on the risks associated with the Omicron variant.
 We forecast a significant slowdown in real growth in the first quarter due to the failure of negotiations on the ‘Build Back Better’ bill and the increase in cases of infection with the virus in the United States.
-But we also remain concerned about the impact a further disruption of production in China and other key suppliers could have on inventory and retail prices in the United States.
+But we also remain concerned regarding the impact a further disruption of production in China and other key suppliers might have on inventory and retail prices in the United States.